dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib.md

 ## License

-The `dnb-ui-lib` is for internal DNB development only.
+The `@dnb/eufemia` is for internal DNB development only.
 Also, make sure you act according to the [license](/license).

 ---